johnbaillieul/ROS-Jackal/robots/jackal/README.md

 Then run rosrun apriltag_gazebo detec.py to run the node that move the jackal between apritags.

-#How to Use generates_apriltag_models.py:
+## How to Use generates_apriltag_models.py:
-Place the file in you models file and specify the id of the apriltag, the pose and
+Place the file in the models folder, run the script then enter the apriltag's id and pose.
+This will automatically generate the model folder named apriltag_id.
+You need to add the image of the apriltag in the meshes folder and name it apriltag_id.
+"Note that you should replace id with the apriltag's id".